raiyan74/JavaFX-Pixel-Sorter/README.md

 - Extract the .zip file;
 - If you don't have Java JDK installed on your windows, download a Java JDK and install it.
-- Java Runtime Environment is bundled with the .exe file, so you don't need to have that on your windows, but if get any error trying to run the .exe maybe try installing a JRE aswell.
+- Java Runtime Environment is bundled with the .exe file, so you don't need to have that on your windows, but if you get any error trying to run the .exe maybe try installing a JRE aswell.
 [JRE version MUST BE above 1.7]